Detonator (Thorpe Park): History

 In July 2000, Thorpe Park's Wicked Witches Haunt and part of Mr Rabbit's Tropical Travels were destroyed in a fire.
 Although Mr Rabbit's Tropical Travels was recovered and reopened later in the year, Wicked Witches Haunt was destroyed beyond repair.
 This left a vast open space in the park - to fill that space, they applied for temporary planning permission for a Fabbri Mega-Drop.

-In 2001 Detonator opened as the parks tallest ride at 115 feet in replacement of Wicked Witches Haunt.
+In 2001 Detonator opened as the park’s tallest ride at 115 feet in replacement of Wicked Witches Haunt.
 The ride's success meant the park applied for extended planning permission, making this ride a permanent addition.
 In 2007, the ride opened with a new theme tune after the park decided it was no longer plausible to pay royalties for the original soundtrack.

 In 2014, with the opening of Angry Birds Land, Detonator was rethemed to "Detonator: Bombs Away".
-The theme tune used the same track as used in 2001 until 2016.
-From 2016 the theme tune was changed to a more upbeat tune mixed with sound effects from Angry Birds.
+The theme tune used the same track as used in 2001 until 2016, when the theme tune was changed to a more upbeat tune mixed with sound effects from the Angry Birds video games.

 In 2022, both the online website as well as entrance signage to the ride had been updated, with the name once again as "Detonator".

-Fright Nights

-Detonator audio track at Fright Nights: Whilst going up the vertical track, a music box is heard playing, which slows down until a bolt of lightning strikes.
-Once the rider is at the top, The Director (who runs "Thorpe Park Movie Studios") says "As always, every stunt here at Thorpe Park Movie Studios is safe, except this one".
-A scream is then heard as the gondola plummets back down to the ground.
-It used to have a child singing Humpty Dumpty.
+In 2024, the ride was rethemed to fit in with Big Easy Boulevard.